Consent

 Fenland Remote Assessment Study - Frequently asked questions

 Our study website (https://studies.mrc-epid.cam.ac.uk/fenland/remote-assessment) contains video instructions (as well as some written instructions) on all components of the study.
-We recommend that you first watch the videos and read the instructions as these might answer the questions you may have.
+We recommend that you first watch the videos and read the instructions as these might answer any questions you may have.
 We hope that the following FAQs may help clear any confusion.

-Google Pixel Watch:
+Google Pixel Watch

 Which wrist should I be wearing the watch on?